trillium-rs/trillium/docs/guide/welcome.md

 # Welcome

 Trillium is a modular async Rust web framework.
-It runs on stable Rust and supports HTTP/1.x and HTTP/3 over QUIC.

-The simplest Trillium server:
+Features such as routing, sessions, compression, WebSockets, [and many more](./handlers) are published as separate opt-in crates, and the unifying abstraction is the [`Handler`](https://docs.trillium.rs/trillium/trait.handler) trait.

+## Handlers

+The simplest handler is an async function or closure that takes a `Conn` and returns it:

 ```rust
 # [dependencies]